sergiocollado/potpourri/Notes_on_Linux/01_Notes_on_Linux_kernel_modules.md

  ```
 The `__init` macro informs the compiler to place this functino in a specila section(.init.text) and this memory is discarted after the function call.

-The functinos specified usgin module_init are initialization functions, that run only once.
+The functions specified usgin module_init are initialization functions, that run only once.
 So th ekernel can free RAM by removing memory used by this particular function.
 So functions marked using `__init` are discarded after the function call.

   #### __exit